 In the Bering Sea/Aleutian Islands regions there are at least 15 species of squid (Table 1).
 The most abundant species is Berryteuthis magister (magistrate armhook squid).
 Members of these 15 species come from six families in two orders and can be found from 10 m to greater than 1500 m.
 All but one, Rossia pacifica (North Pacific bobtail squid), are pelagic but Berryteuthis magister and Gonatopsis borealis (boreopacific armhook squid) are often found in close proximity to the bottom.
-The vertical distribution of these three species is the probable cause of their predominance in the BSAI bottom trawl surveys relative to other squid species (Table 2), although no squid species appear to be well-sampled by BSAI surveys.
+The aforementioned vertical distribution of these three species is the probable cause of their predominance in the BSAI bottom trawl surveys relative to other squid species (Table 2), although no squid species appear to be well-sampled by BSAI surveys.
 Most species are associated with the slope and basin, with the highest species diversity along the slope region of the Bering Sea between 200 - 1500 m.
-Since most of the data come from groundfish survey bottom trawls, the information on abundance and distribution of those species associated with the slope and basin, with the bottom species appear to be well-sampled by BSAI survey bottom trawls, the information on abundance and distribution of those species associated with the slope and basin basin.
+Since most of the data come from groundfish survey bottom trawls, the information on abundance and distribution of those species associated with the bottom is much more accurate than that of the pelagic species.